Optimal Transport for Structure Learning Under Missing Data: Introduction

 A straightforward approach to dealing with our problem is to impute the missing values and subsequently apply any existing causal discovery method.
 This is however not an effective strategy.
 Figure \ref{fig:intro} illustrates the quality of imputation (by Euclidean distance) in relation to causal discovery performance (by F1 score) across different missing rates and mechanisms.
-We study $3$ popular imputation methods: Mean imputation, Iterative imputation and Optimal Transport (OT) imputation (using Sinkhorn divergence) \citep{muzellec2020missing}.
-Iterative imputer consistently yields the best imputation, which however does not necessarily lead to better causal discovery, as shown more obviously in MAR and MNAR cases.
-It is possible that the filled-in data distribution encodes a different set of independence constraints, resulting a distribution compatible with a different causal graph from the true one.
-The sub-optimality of such a naive approach has also been reported in the prior research \citep{kyono2021miracle,gao2022missdag}, implying that ``good" imputation in terms of reconstruction does not guarantee ``good" imputation to causal discovery.
-This motivates the development of an end-to-end machinery dedicated to structure learning in the presence of missing data.
+We study $3$ popular imputation methods: Mean imputation, Optimal Transport (OT) imputation (with Sinkhorn divergence) \citep{muzellec2020missing}, and Multivariate imputation with Bayes Ridge regression and Random Forest regression (MissForest) \citep{van2000multivariate,pedregosa2011scikit}.
+It is seen that better imputation does not necessarily lead to better causal discovery, as shown more obviously at higher missing rates.
+In other words, ``good" imputation in terms of reconstruction does not guarantee ``good" imputation for causal discovery.
+It is possible that the filled-in data distribution encodes a different set of independence constraints, resulting in a distribution compatible with a causal graph that is different from the true one.
+The sub-optimality of such a naive approach has also been reported in prior work \citep{kyono2021miracle,gao2022missdag}.
+This motivates the development of a joint end-to-end machinery dedicated to structure learning under missing data.